jacobsamo/Mixie/CONTRIBUTING.md

 This repo was migrated from Nextjs 12 to a monorepo using Turborepo and Nextjs 13 for it's app. with huge improvements in build times and code structure.
 All shared code is now under [packages](./packages/) and all apps are under [apps](./apps/).
+This repo was migrated from Nextjs 12 to a monorepo using Turborepo and Nextjs 13 for it's app. with huge improvements in build times and code structure.
+All shared code is now under [packages](./packages/) and all apps are under [apps](./apps/).

 ### Requirements